 Before enrolling, make sure you meet the medical requirements for PADI Divemaster.
 In short, you must have been medically evaluated and cleared for diving by a physician within 12 months

 Download the diver medical form and have it signed by a physician.
-The dive shop can’t accept a signature from a chiropractor, nurse, etc. If your doctor has questions or if you need assistance finding a physician, contact DAN (Divers Alert Network).
+If your doctor has questions or if you need assistance finding a physician, contact DAN (Divers Alert Network).
 DAN can connect you with someone in their worldwide network of physicians who serve the diving public.

 Female Swimmer Racing in Swimming Pool.
 Professional Athlete Overcoming Stress and Hardships in Dark Dramatic Pool, Cinematic Lap Lane Light Showing the Good Way.
 Aerial Shot

-The PADI Divemaster course includes three swimming assessments and one treading water exercise. *If you don’t currently spend a lot of time in the water (diving, surfing, swimming, etc.), build up your endurance before the course.
+The PADI Divemaster course includes three swimming assessments and a 15-minute treading water exercise.
+If you don’t currently spend a lot of time in the water (diving, surfing, swimming, etc.), build up your endurance before the course.

 • Swim 400 meters/yards nonstop without swimming aids.
 Use any stroke or combination of strokes.